wamashinani/alx-low_level_programming/0x00-hello_world/README.md

-1.write a script that runs a c file through a procesor 2.write a script that generates the assembly code of c file but does not links
+a script that runs a C file through the preprocessor and save the result into another file